kzjoshi/kzjoshi.github.io/index.md

 A limitation of this study is the use of a synthetic, rule-derived dataset.
 In real-world applications, model training and validation would require historically adjudicated QC records, along with formal governance, validation, and monitoring to meet regulatory expectations.

 ## Conclusion
-This project shows that an AI-enabled data integrity assistant can support QC data review by prioritizing suspicious records rather than replacing human judgment.
-The approach aligns with ALCOA+ principles by improving consistency and traceability in review workflows.
+This project shows that an AI-enabled data integrity assistant can support QC data review by prioriti

-Future work could extend this project by increasing dataset realism, incorporating drift and bias, and integrating a human-in-the-loop feedback mechanism within a regulated LIMS environment.

-## References
-[1] Synthetic LIMS dataset and figures generated for this project (Kent Joshi, 2025).